How do I raise chickens?

 Q. What is better: free range or confined?

 A. Here are some things to consider.
-I am not advocating any particular way.
+We do not advocate for one way or another, because with each option, there are pros and cons.
 Free range pros: Better quality eggs, happier and less bored chickens, scenic enjoyment, reduced insect population, less manure to clean up, fertility added to your lawn.
-Cons: Say goodbye to the mulch around your bushes as well as any tender thing you planted.
-In addition to this, eventually your poultry will likely succumb to predators (including the neighbor’s or the family dog), be hit by a passing car and/or pick up some pathogen or parasite complements of a wild bird.
+Free range cons: Say goodbye to the mulch around your bushes as well as any tender tasty thing you planted and didn’t fence.
+In addition to this, eventually your free rangin’ poultry will likely succumb to predators (including the neighbor’s dog or the family dog), be hit by a passing car… or, they will pick up a pathogen compliments of a wild bird, and some parasite lurking in that tasty earthworm, snail or ant.
 Your porch will become a place for them to defecate.
 They will loaf under your forsythia or lilac and make dust baths under there, possibly exposing roots.
-If you let them out too early each day, they may take to laying eggs where you aren’t likely to find them.
+If you let them out too early each day, they will laying eggs where you aren’t likely to find them (but predators will).
+Chickens do not need to free-range, and especially if they are fed some sort of greens as a supplement, they can actually be healthier and longer lived and produce fabulous eggs if they are confined in a dry, well ventilated but draft free and spacious home with zero access to the soil (that is, no ‘run’ attached to the coop).
+But for insect and tick control and simply the pleasure of it, many will choose to free-range their flocks.
+At the farm, our laying flock is fed a specially formulated pellet that contains some dried, omega-3 rich alfalfa, so all year ’round, it is as if they are grazing nutritious greens, with the result that their eggs are remarkably richer and more flavorful that otherwise, even though they are not allowed to roam outside their 1/3 acre enclosure; with our system, even in the middle of winter, our chickens are laying eggs full of free and fresh range flavor!

 Q. I want to reduce ticks on my property.
 What breed is best?

-Q. What bedding is better: pine shavings, sawdust, hay, straw, fancy expensive stuff in a bag or nothing?
+Q. What bedding is better: pine shavings, sawdust, hay, straw, fancy stuff in a bag (such as Koop Clean) or nothing?

 A. Litter on the floor is important to absorb moisture and reduce odor.
-Unless you use a nest pad made of artificial turf (available from poultry equipment dealers), you will also want some kind of litter in the nest, to help keep that area dry, clean and soft.
-Sawdust is great.
-Pine shavings are easy to buy, and almost as effective as sawdust.
-Unchopped hay and straw have much less absorptive capacity and quickly mat when soiled with manure, and you will work much harder when it comes time to muck out.
-Fancy expensive deodorizing chopped stuff is fine if you want to spend the money.
-In very dry conditions (usually not the northeast) you can be fine with no litter at all.
+Unless you use a nest pad (a very economical solution that we sell, and strongly recommend), you will want some kind of litter in the nest, to help keep that area dry, clean and soft.
+Sawdust is best.
+Pine shavings are second best are easier to buy, and almost as effective as sawdust.
+Unchopped hay and straw are worse than useless because they have much less absorptive capacity and they quickly mat when soiled with manure or a broken egg, so you will work much harder when it comes time to clean out.
+We do sell a chopped hay/straw mix containing a natural deodorizing mineral, and this is a nice product too.
+In very dry conditions (usually not the northeastern U.S.) you can be fine with no litter at all.

 Q. Why didn’t my chicken lay any eggs?
 She sure is old enough.